-Today I have a super quick and fun crochet wall hanging to share with you.
-This is a quilt inspired design made from little granny squares with some clever color changes.
+Today I have a super quick and fun crochet wall hanging pattern to share with you.
+The Tulip Crochet Wall Hanging is a quilt inspired design made from little granny squares with some clever color changes.

 When I think of Spring the first thing I think of is Tulips.
 A couple of years ago I came across a quilt with these pretty geometric tulips on it and my immediate thought was ‘hey, I bet I can crochet that!’
 So I did.

 This project has literally taken me 2 years to finish.
 It was officially my oldest WIP.
 I don’t know why it took me so long because you can whip this project up in just a few days.

-This project is similar to this wall hanging I did a couple of years ago.
+This project is similar to this fun crochet wall hanging pattern I did a couple of years ago.
 My goal eventually is to have a wall hanging for each season/major holiday.
 Easy decorating!